johnnovak/RML-Amiga/docs/docs/games/d.md

 - To start the game, double-click on the **DEJAVU** disk icon, then on the **DejaVu** icon.

 - Save disk is in drive DF1:

 - Type **DF1:YourSavegameName** in the dialog when saving the game (you can use any name you like after the **DF1:** part).

 ## Deja Vu II: Lost in Las Vegas!!

-To start the game:

-1. Wait until the workbench screen appears.
-2. Insert the game disk into DF0: (press ++home+++++1++).
-3. Wait until the disk icon of the floppy appears in the middle of the screen.
-4. Double-click on the **DejaVuII HD** disk icon in the upper right corner, then on the **DejaVuII** icon.
+- To start the game, double-click on the **DejaVuII HD** disk icon in the upper right corner, then on the **DejaVuII** icon.

-We need to do this because the game disk must be present in drive DF0: when you start the game to pass the disk-based copy protection check.
-But you need to insert the the floppy into DF0: _after_ you've booted into Workbench from the hard drive, otherwise you'd be booting from the floppy.

 ## Demon's Winter

 - Spell list needed for the copy protection check is in **Appendix D** of the manual (page 26).

 - The game files get modified as you progress through the game.
 To start a new game, delete the `Demon's Winter\Harddisk` folder and then restore it from the included `Demon's Winter\Sources\DemonsWinter_Harddisk.zip`.

+!!! danger "Only use regular saves"

+    The game is _not_ compatible with save states---only user regular in-game saves!

 ## Distant Armies: A Playing History of Chess